davidmonterocrespo24/Agents2ML/README_EN.md

 ### Common Issues

-1. **OpenAI API Errors**
+1. **Ollama API Errors**
-   - Verify API key is valid
+   - Verify API is valid
-   - Check rate limits and quotas
+   - Download the model using ollama run gpt-oss:120b
-   - Ensure sufficient credits
+   - Make sure your hardware is adequate

 2. **Docker Execution Issues**
    - Verify Docker is running